 NBAA works with the Security Council to improve its participation in the government security dialogue and gain government approval of corporate aviation security practices.
-The Council provides assistance to the Staff, Board of Directors and Membership in the form of in-depth assessments and analyses of its area of purpose based on changing industry conditions and Member expectations.
+The council provides assistance to the NBAA Board of Directors and membership in the form of in-depth assessments and analyses of its area of purpose based on changing industry conditions and member expectations.

-- Eric E. Moilanen, Premier Corporate Security (Vice Chair)
+- Eric E. Moilanen, Premier Corporate Security (Chair)

 NBAA members may also review the full committee roster.

 Information and Resources

 NBAA Security Web Page – The Security Council assists NBAA in ensuring that the latest security resources are posted to this web site.

 NBAA Best Practices for Business Aviation Security – Following Sept.
 11, 2001, the NBAA Security Council worked to develop a method to document and present to the FAA the best practices for business aviation security, resulting in this document.